n-cash/MQL5-SKILLS/README.md

 # MQL5-SKILLS
 A collection of reusable MQL5 skills for building, testing, and automating trading strategies.
+Linux-Wine fork of the original.
+Most of the skills are compatible with both, but some of them especially those regarding creation and reading of files have been adapted for a Linux System using Wine.

 ## Repository Structure